 As said before, AWeber has the best deliverability rate in the field.

-Autoresponders area great and easy way to engage your customers when they show interest in your service.
+Autoresponders are a great and easy way to engage your customers when they show interest in your service.
 With both MailChimp and AWeber, you get Autoresponders that are easy to use.
 Both are effective at what they do, and both allow you to schedule the days and times at which to deliver the emails.
 Any signup forms will receive those emails in sequential order as you schedule them.

 Where MailChimp takes the cake is with the platform’s integration with other web services.
 For example, with MailChimp, you can use Salesforce to store your customer data but still send the emails using MailChimp, which allows your CRM to get feedback on Customers’ activities directly.

-MailChimp is also better at segmenting customers and creating segmented lists and allows you to create a different sign-up forms for different customers so you can have different marketing strategies for different parts of your business.
+MailChimp is also better at segmenting customers and creating segmented lists and allows you to create different sign-up forms for different customers so you can have different marketing strategies for different parts of your business.

 While MailChimp’s autoresponders feature does seem significant, it comes with a price.
-You can’t get these features unless you pay, which is also the case with AWeber, but for lower cost, thanks to AWeber’s pricing starting point of $19/mo.
+You can’t get these features unless you pay, which is also the case with AWeber, but for a lower cost, thanks to AWeber’s pricing starting point of $19/mo.